Geordie-R/stafi-stats/README.md

 ## Step 2: Obtain Your Chat Identification Number

-Visit my dedicated telegram bot here [**@StafiChatIDBot**](https://t.me/StafiChatIDBot) for collecting your Chat ID that you will be asked for when you run installstats.sh in Step X.
+Visit my dedicated telegram bot here [**@StafiChatIDBot**](https://t.me/StafiChatIDBot) for collecting your Chat ID that you will be asked for when you run installstats.sh in Step 3 that follows.

 ## Step 3: Download & Setup The Scripts Required For Stafi Stats